t4ai/aai-540-team-5/README.md

 This project demonstrates the use of advanced time series forecasting techniques to predict store sales for Favorita stores.
 It showcases the implementation of both Amazon SageMaker's DeepAR algorithm and a custom deep learning time series model, along with the setup of a CI/CD pipeline in AWS for model deployment and monitoring.

+## Data Source

+The data used in this project is the [Store Sales Time Series Forecasting](https://www.kaggle.com/code/ekrembayar/store-sales-ts-forecasting-a-comprehensive-guide#11.-Exponential-Moving-Average) dataset from Kaggle.
+The data was stored in S3 and contained the following files:

+#### train.csv

+The training data, comprising time series of features store_nbr and onpromotion as well as the target sales.

+store_nbr identifies the store at which the products are sold.

+sales gives the total sales for a product family at a particular store at a given date.
+Fractional values are possible since products can be sold in fractional units (1.5 kg of cheese, for instance, as opposed to 1 bag of chips).

+onpromotion gives the total number of items in a product family that were being promoted at a store at a given date.

+#### stores.csv

+Store metadata, including city, state, type, and cluster (cluster is a grouping of similar stores).

+#### oil.csv

+Daily oil price.
+Includes values during both the train and test data timeframes.
+(Ecuador is an oil-dependent country and it's economical health is highly vulnerable to shocks in oil prices.)

+#### holidays_events.csv

+Holidays and Events, with metadata.

 ## Table of Contents

 1. [Environment Setup](#environment-setup)